justinliang1020/AirPose/README.md

 # Dev stuff

-I still need to do some dev stuff to make the driver files buildable.
+I still need to do some dev stuff with cmake to make the driver files buildable.

 The OpenVR driver is built on [terminal29's openvr sample driver](https://github.com/terminal29/Simple-OpenVR-Driver-Tutorial)